 7) Using stringstream

 To understand this approach we need to be familiar with the stream concept.
-Streams in programming is somewhat a high-level concept, but we will try to simplify it for you.
+Streams in programming is somewhat of a high-level concept, but we will try to simplify it for you.

 Our code is able to read input from the keyboard and display output on the console via streams.
 Think of streams as a pipe.
 Using these pipes, our program can even read a file.
 The cout and cin objects, that we often use in our C++ programs are nothing but objects connected to the standard input and output streams.